Leasing and taxation

 Financial lease

 If you sign a financial lease contract, you are the (economic) owner of the business asset you are leasing.
-For example, a vehicle or a machine.
-You can add the purchase price to the balance sheet.
+The lease contract is a type of loan.
+The business asset, for example a car or a machine, is your property.
+You list the purchase price on the balance sheet.

 Income tax and financial lease

 The write-off costs will reduce your profit.
-You may be able to use the small projects investment allowance (KIA); this is an additional allowance.
-This will further reduce your taxable profit, which means you will pay lower taxes
+You may be able to use the small projects investment (KIA); this is an additional allowance.
+This will further reduce your taxable profit, which means you will pay lower taxes.

 VAT and financial leasing